apascualgarcia/functionInk/docs/_pages/Vignette.md

 <a name="lazy-pipeline"></a>
 ## Lazy pipeline

 In the folder `scripts/analysisR` we provide a wrapper function (`run_pipeline.R`) that automatically performs the whole pipeline, allowing the user to specify most parameters.
 In addition, the script `nodeLinkage_pipeline.R` provides an example on how to use it.
 This is the same example discussed in the "Detailed pipeline" below.
-We recommend using this wrapper once the pipeline is understood.
-In particular, an explanation of the output files is provided in the section "Detailed pipeline".
+Although using this wrapper is recommended to prevent errors when we define the parameters, etc., it is convenient to have a look at the detailed pipeline to understand how the method works and, in particular, to find a description of the output files step by step.

 <a name="detailed-pipeline"></a>
 ## Detailed pipeline